robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    *INFO:1308435758660* Message with timestamp *HTML:1308435758661* <b>HTML</b> message with timestamp

-As illustrated by the examples below, adding the timestamp is easy both using Python and Java.
-If you are using Python, it is, however, even easier to get accurate timestamps using the `programmatic logging APIs`_.
+As illustrated by the examples below, adding the timestamp is easy.
+It is, however, even easier to get accurate timestamps using the `programmatic logging APIs`_.
 A big benefit of adding timestamps explicitly is that this approach works also with the `remote library interface`_.

 Python: